syncfusion-content/javascript-docs/js/Grid/Columns.md

 ---
 # Columns

-Column definitions are used as the [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:datasource "dataSource") schema in Grid and it plays vital role in rendering column values in required format.
+Column definitions are used as the [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:datasource "dataSource") schema in Grid and it plays a vital role in rendering column values in the required format.
 Grid operations such as sorting, filtering, editing would be performed based on the column definitions.
 The [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") property of the [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") is necessary to map the datasource values in Grid columns.

 N> 1.
 If the column with [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not in the datasource, then the column values will be displayed as empty.

 N> 2.
 If the [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name contains "dot" operator then it is considered as complex binding.

 ## Auto generation

-The [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") are automatically generated when [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") declaration is empty or undefined while initializing the Grid.
+The [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") are automatically generated when the [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") declaration is empty or undefined while initializing the Grid.
 Also, all the columns which are in [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:datasource "dataSource") are bound as a Grid columns.

 The following code example shows auto-generate columns behavior.